Accounting for Bank Acquisitions [White Paper]

 Core Deposit Intangible

 The premise underlying the core deposit intangible asset is that a rational buyer would be willing to pay a premium to obtain a group of core deposit accounts that are less expensive than the buyer’s marginal cost of funds.
 Wilary Winn believes the core deposit intangible benefit depends on the type of account.
-For example, demand deposit accounts have very different economics and behavior than high rate money market deposits.
+For example, share draft accounts have very different economics and behavior than high-rate money market shares.
 To calculate the estimated fair value of the core deposit intangible, we first segment the accounts by type.
 Next, we estimate the likely decay, average life, and terminal economic life.
-The rate paid on the deposit, the non-interest income generated, and the non-interest expense incurred also affect the value of the core deposit intangible.
+The rate paid on the deposit, the non- interest income generated, and the non-interest expense incurred also affect the value of the core deposit intangible.
 Wilary Winn estimates the value of the core deposit intangible through a discounted cash flow analysis.

 Customer Relationships